hysds/metrics_extractor/README.md

 * __duration days__: the sampled duration to query ES of job metrics.

 This collapses the aggregrates to all enumerations of job_type-to-instance_type pairings.

 Note that the aggregates are constrained to only samples with successful jobs (exit code 0) and ignores failed jobs so as to not skew the timing results.

+#### (output 2) csv of job_counts_by_name

+The file name is composed of the following tokens:

+    "job_counts_by_name {hostname} {start}-{end} spanning {duration_days} days.csv".

+The results of querying ES for logstash aggregrates will be exported out for the following fields:

+* __job_name__: the algorhtm name (without version)
+* __daily count avg__: the mean count of successful jobs sampled over the given duration.
+* __count over duration__: the total count of successful jobs sampled over the given duration.
+* __duration days__: the sampled duration to query ES of job metrics.

+This collapses the aggregrates to all enumerations of job name across all of its verisons and instance types.

+Note that the aggregates are constrained to only samples with successful jobs (exit code 0) and ignores failed jobs so as to not skew the timing results.